lueck/standoff-tools/README.md

 Usage: standoff COMMAND
   standoff offers commands for parsing a dump file that contains external markup and for internalizing such external markup into an xml file.
-There is also a command for parsing a file for newlines, which may be useful for debugging.
+There is also a command for getting the positions of the tags of an xml file.

 Available options:
   -h,--help                Show this help text